google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/introducing_parametric_axes/content.md

 There are four fundamental parameters to any typeface:

-1. The opaque stroke widths that typically exist along the X dimension, such as in the thicker vertical stems in H; or the thicker strokes of the glyph when not aligned to a cartesian grid, such as in X or O when the type design has slanted angle of stroke contrast, or ‘stress’.
+1. The opaque [stroke](/glossary/stroke) widths that typically exist along the X dimension, such as in the thicker vertical stems in H; or the thicker strokes of the [glyph](/glossary/glyph) when not aligned to a cartesian grid, such as in X or O when the type design has slanted angle of [stroke contrast, or stress](/glossary/axis_in_type_design).
 Opaque shapes are also known as positive shapes.
 2. The opaque stroke widths that typically exist along the Y dimension, such as the thin bar stroke across the H, or the thinner strokes of a glyph, such as X or O.
 3. The transparent spaces that change in X dimension, where there are no strokes (and are known as negative shapes, or counters).
-4. The transparent spaces that change in the Y dimension (and are known as vertical alignment zones, such as [x-height](/glossary/INSERT_URL) or [cap height](/glossary/INSERT_URL)).
+4. The transparent spaces that change in the Y dimension (and are known as vertical alignment zones, such as [x-height](/glossary/x_height) or [cap height](/glossary/cap_height)).

 <figure>

 ![ALT](images/introducing_parametric_axes_2.svg)
-<figcaption>CAPTION</figcaption>
+<figcaption>CAPTION TBC</figcaption>

 </figure>

-However, fonts with parametric axes typically offer more than four parameters to make it more convenient to improve typography.
-For example, to control vertical alignments, a set of axes for different transparent sections or zones in the Y dimension may be offered, such as [parametric uppercase height (YTUC)](/glossary/INSERT_URL) and [parametric lowercase height (YTLC)](/glossary/INSERT_URL), which control the heights of uppercase and lowercase glyphs respectively.
+However, [fonts](/glossary/variable_fonts) with parametric axes typically offer more than four parameters to make it more convenient to improve typography.
+For example, to control vertical alignments, a set of axes for different transparent sections or zones in the Y dimension may be offered, such as [parametric uppercase height (YTUC)](/glossary/ytuc_axis) and [parametric lowercase height (YTLC)](/glossary/ytlc_axis), which control the heights of uppercase and lowercase glyphs respectively.

 <figure>

 ![ALT](images/introducing_parametric_axes_3.svg)
-<figcaption>CAPTION</figcaption>
+<figcaption>CAPTION TBC</figcaption>

 </figure>

 Yet these kinds of enhancements can be packaged into “smart” functionality that optimizes typography for designers and users who do not need to understand the internal mechanics.
-For example, the [parametric counter width (XTRA)](/glossary/INSERT_URL) axis can be used alongside adjustments to word space and letter spacing to improve [justification](/glossary/INSERT_URL), as [demonstrated in Type Network’s variable fonts brochure](https://variablefonts.typenetwork.com/topics/spacing/variations).
+For example, the [parametric counter width (XTRA)](/glossary/xtra_axis) axis can be used alongside adjustments to word space and letter spacing to improve [justification](/glossary/alignment_justification), as [demonstrated in Type Network’s variable fonts brochure](https://variablefonts.typenetwork.com/topics/spacing/variations).

-Any individual font style, whether a static font or an instance of a variable font, can be calibrated with parametric axes values, as the axes ranges are “absolute” values that can be compared across styles.
+Any individual font style, whether a static font or an [instance](/glossary/instance) of a variable font, can be calibrated with parametric axes values, as the axes ranges are “absolute” values that can be compared across styles.
 (For developers, the [parama-roundup](https://github.com/FontBureau/Parama-roundup) Github project by Font Bureau demonstrates how to do this calibration.)

 Consequently, in theory, if a broad range of parametric axes are created by a type designer, all typical variations of style within a family—all weights and widths across a set of optical sizes— can be synthesized by using parametric axes in concert.
-However, such synthesis or the interrelation of axes are not yet possible with the current OpenType variable fonts technology.
+However, such synthesis or the interrelation of axes are not yet possible with the current [OpenType](/glossary/open_type) variable fonts technology.
 Therefore, the practical use of parametric axes is limited to using them carefully in conjunction with other axes, to fine-tune those axes and redefine the predefined styles offered within them.

 <figure>

 ![ALT](images/introducing_parametric_axes_4.svg)
-<figcaption>CAPTION</figcaption>
+<figcaption>CAPTION TBC</figcaption>

 </figure>